duju211/rvest_tsg/README.md

     ## [4] "/2022/09/27/regionalliga-balingen-bei-den-spatzen-2/"
     ## [5] "/2023/04/08/regionalliga-tsg-duepiert-primus-ulm/"

 We want to extract the content of every article.
-Therefore we are looking for the following parts of the post by searching for specific CSS expressions:
+Therefore, we are looking for the following parts of the post by searching for specific CSS expressions: